Casper Star-Tribune

-The Casper Star-Tribune is a newspaper published in Casper, Wyoming, with statewide influence and readership.
+The Casper Star-Tribune is a newspaper published in Casper, Wyoming.
+It is owned by Lee Enterprises.
 It is Wyoming's largest print newspaper, with a daily circulation of 23,760.
-The paper offers print editions on Tuesday's, Thursday's, and Saturday's The Star-Tribune covers local and state news.
+The paper offers print editions on Tuesdays, Thursdays, and Saturdays.
+The Star-Tribune covers local and state news.
 Its website, Trib.com, includes articles from the print paper, online updates, video and other multimedia content.